zodybm/nmap/README.md

 ```
 ![portscan](https://user-images.githubusercontent.com/62024377/111922505-88bd2700-8a70-11eb-815a-44c63224a880.png)
 The -sT flag uses a 'Three-way handshake' to establish whether a connection exists.
 What this means is Nmap sends a SYN, the host (if active) sends
-an ACK back, and then Nmap finishes by sending its' own ACK back to secure the connection.
+an ACK back, and then Nmap finishes by sending its own ACK back to secure the connection.
 In other words, Nmap says "hey, are you listening!", the host replies back with "yeah, what's up?", and Nmap says "nice, you're alive!".
 This scan, although effective, poses some risks.
 A configured firewall may catch on to all of these requests and say "hmmm that doesn't seem right..." and can log your activites and may even prevent your scan from completing.
 **You don't even need the full three-way handshake to determine if a connection exists**
 You can use the -sS flag wich is much stealthier, faster and is refered to as a SYN scan.
 The command is below: